ek9852/erode_test/README.md

 This package implements erode 3x3
-For OpenCL, the fours edges are not handled correctly. while other implements (OpenGL/NEON/SSE/Halide) are handled correctly.
+For OpenCL, the fours edges are not handled correctly. while other implements (OpenGL/NEON/SSE/Halide/Renderscript) are handled correctly.

 Build
 -----
-For PC, use standard cmake
+For running in PC, use standard cmake

-To build with Android: (make sure your device have libOpenCL.so as it is not supported in AOSP)
+For running in Android, use: (make sure your device have libOpenCL.so as it is not supported in AOSP)

     export NDK_PROJECT_PATH=.
     ndk-build NDK_APPLICATION_MK=./Application.mk